IIKirito-kunII/Portfolio-template/README.md

 - Responsive design for various screen sizes.
 - Animated scrolling and reveal effects using ScrollReveal library.
-- Dynamic typing effect using Typed.js library.
+- Dynamic text typing effect using Typed.js library.
-- Sections for home, about, services, projects, and contact information.
+- Sections for home, about, services, projects, and contact.
+- Stylish and modern design using custom CSS.
-- CSS custom properties for easy color customization.
+- Navigation menu for easy access to different sections.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript
+- ScrollReveal (for animations)
+- Typed.js (for dynamic text effect)

+## Setup

+1. Clone this repository to your local machine.
+2. Navigate to the project folder.

+## Usage

+1. Open `index.html` in your web browser to view the website.

+## Contributions

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## Installation